 Inventory, 6 lbs : 0

-The peak season for Personal watermelons is late summer, through fall and possibly early winter.
+The peak season for Personal watermelon is late summer, through fall and possibly early winter.

-Watermelons range in size with the largest known watermelon weighing in at over 200 pounds.
+Watermelons range in size, with the largest known watermelon weighing in at over 200 pounds.
 In contrast, the Personal watermelon's trademark value is that it conveniently fits in the refrigerator and can be eaten with little waste.
-Like other watermelons, Personal watermelons are formally known as Cirtrullus lanatus.
+Like other watermelons, Personal watermelons are of the species, Citrullus lanatus.
 Most varieties of Personal watermelon have a red flesh and are designed to be seedless, although they may contain trace amounts of small edible white seeds.
-Other common names include Icebox watermelon, palm melon and "one-meal" melon.
+Other common names include Icebox watermelon, Palm melon and One Meal melon.
 There are currently over fifty different Personal watermelon varieties being cultivated.

 European settlers and African slaves are credited with introducing the watermelon to North America.
 The Personal watermelon was developed in the early 21st Century in a trial study at the University of California.
-Arizona, New Mexico and Mexico are major producers of this small icebox type of melon as they thrive in warm arid regions with temperatures ranging from 70 to 80 degree.
-Personal watermelons can yield twice the amount of crop yields per acre.
+Arizona, New Mexico and Mexico are major producers of this small icebox type of melon as they thrive in warm arid regions with temperatures ranging from 70 to 80 degrees.

 Recipes that include Personal Watermelon.
 One is easiest, three is harder.